-- 4 1.3 Background knowledge can help you understand what you hear.
-You are going to listen to a podcast about colors and their meanings.
-Discuss the questions below with a partner.
-Then listen and check your answers. - 1 What is the most common color on national flags? - 2 In the U.S., what do many people connect with the color yellow? - Which color has a positive meaning in many countries?\\\\ - 5 1.4 Listen and complete the questions from the podcast.
+- 4 🕠 1.3 When you listen to factual information, you can use your knowledge of the topic to help you understand what you hear.
+You are going to listen to part of a podcast discussion about colours and their meanings.
+Before you listen, discuss these questions.
+Then listen and check. - 1 What is the most common colour on national flags? - 2 In the US, what do many people connect with the colour yellow? - 3 Which colour has a positive, natural meaning in many countries? - 5 1.4 Listen and complete the questions from the podcast.

 1 in different countries?

 2 It's a really ?

-3 So, happiness in the U.S.?
+3 So, happiness in the US

 4 in Mexico?